Actindo-AG/Documentation/PIM/UserInterface/03b_AttributeSets.md

   Name and username of the user who created the attribute set.

 - *Name (Language)*
   Attribute name in the selected language.
-A single *Name (Language)* column is displayed for the languages *English (United States)* and *Deutsch (Deutschland)*.
+A single column is displayed for the system languages *English (United States)* and *Deutsch (Deutschland)*.

 - *Description (Language)*
   Attribute description in the displayed language.
-For each active language exists one *Description* column.
+A single column is displayed for the system languages *English (United States)* and *Deutsch (Deutschland)*.

 - ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to create a attribute set.
-The *Create set* view is displayed.
+The *Create attribute set* view is displayed.

 ## Create attribute set

 *PIM > Settings > Tab ATTRIBUTE SETS > Button Add*

 ![Create attribute set](../../Assets/Screenshots/PIM/Settings/AttributeSets/CreateAttributeSet.png "[Create attribute set]")

+**Create attribute set**

 - ![Back](../../Assets/Icons/Back02.png "[Back]") (Back)
   Click this button to close the *Create attribute set* view and return to the attribute set list.
 All changes are rejected.

 - Language
-  Click the drop-down list and select the language in which the *Name (Language)* and *Description (Language)* fields are displayed.
-The languages *English (United States)* and *Deutsch (Deutschland)* are available in the drop-down list.
+  Click the drop-down list and select the system language in which the *Name (Language)* and *Description (Language)* fields are displayed.
+By default, the following options are available:

-  [comment]: <> (Is that right? -> language question)
+  - **English (United States)**
+  - **Deutsch (Deutschland)**

 - [SAVE]
   Click this button to save the attribute set, close the *Create attribute set* view and return to the attribute set list.

 - *Name (Language)*
-  Attribute set name in the selected language.
+  Enter an attribute set name in the selected language.

 - *Description (Language)*
-  Description to the attribute set in the selected language.
+  Enter a description to the attribute set in the selected language.

 - *Key*
-  Attribute set key.
+  Enter an attribute set key.
 The key is required for API access and must be system wide unique.
+An attribute set key must fulfill the following criteria:
+  - valid characters are **a-z** (upper and lower case), **0-9** and the underscore ( **_** )
+  - the key must not start with a number
+  - a double underscore ( **___** ) and a trailing underscore are forbidden

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Active*
   Enable this toggle to set the attribute set status to active.
 Disable the toggle to set the status to inactive.
 By default, this toggle is enabled.